The Cameras on the Mars 2020 Rover

 These are some of the most informative observations that the cameras can provide for engineers in the business of landing spacecraft on Mars.
 Mars 2020 will give us all a front-row seat in a Mars landing for the first time in the history of space exploration.

-- MAIN FUNCTION: Take pictures, looking up and down, during descent through Martian atmosphere.
+- Main Job Take pictures, looking up and down, during descent through Martian atmosphere.

 Mars 2020 uses a new generation of engineering cameras that build on the capabilities of past Mars rover cameras.
 These "enhanced” engineering cameras give much more detailed information, in color, about the terrain around the rover.
 They have various functions: they measure the ground around the rover for safe driving, check out the status of rover hardware, and support sample-gathering.
 Some help determine the best way to move closer to scientific targets.